Laparoscopic Exploration of the Common Bile Duct

 The first image shows the flexible choledochoscope in position in the cystic duct.
 The second shows the stone extracted using a basket passed down the choledochoscope, and the third shows a view of the lower part of the CBD through the choledochoscope.

-At Ryde and Northern Beaches Hospitals, we don't have access to a choledochoscope, so we tend to use a special basket that is placed down the bile duct under X-ray control to try and remove the stones.
+At Ryde and Mona Vale Hospitals, we don't have access to a choledochoscope, so we tend to use a special basket that is placed down the bile duct under X-ray control to try and remove the stones.

 On completion of a successful CBD exploration, the gallbladder operation is completed as usual, with the exception that I will usually place a drain (a soft plastic tube) through one of the 5mm laparoscopic ports with it's tip where the clips/sutures are on the duct so that we can make sure there is no evidence of bile leak the following day.
 As long as there is no bile in the drain, it is removed 1-2 days after the surgery.